Reasoners

 onto = manager.load_ontology(IRI.create("KGs/Family/father.owl"))

-In our Owlapy library, we provide several reasoners to choose from:
+In our Owlapy library, we provide two main reasoner classes:

 Initialization: